soconnor0919/inspektahAPI/README.md

 2. Sprint 2: 11/9 - 11/16

---> aim to have a console-driven program finished by the end of Sprint 2 11/16.
+--> aim to have a console-driven program finished by the end of Sprint 2 11/16. (extension agreed on by team due to complexities of statistical data constantly changing and the overall vastness of Amazon)

 3. Sprint 3: 11/16 - 11/27